Cosmology at the end of the world

 \subsection{Bulk action}

 Let us evaluate the three terms of the bulk action (\ref{bulkaction}) separately in the non-extremal case.
-First, using equation (\ref{pot}), the only non vanishing components of the electromagnetic tensor are $F_{\tau r}=-F_{r\tau}$, and we obtain
+First, using equation (\ref{pot})\footnote{Using equation (\ref{pot}), we must raise the indices with the Lorentzian metric, computing $F_{\mu\nu}F^{\mu\nu}$ in the Lorentzian case.
+As we have pointed out, this yields exactly the same result that we would get using the Euclidean version of the electromagnetic potential $A_{\tau}=-iA_t$ and raising the indices with the Euclidean metric.
+In other words, $F_{\mu\nu}F^{\mu\nu}$ is unchanged under Wick's rotation.
+The same is true for the combination $F^{\mu\nu}n_\mu A_\nu$ appearing in the electromagnetic boundary term.}, the only non vanishing components of the electromagnetic tensor are $F_{\tau r}=-F_{r\tau}$, and we obtain

 Using equation (\ref{ricciscalar}) for the Ricci scalar, the relationship between $\Lambda$ and $L_{AdS}$, and noting that $\sqrt{g}=r^{d-1}$, the first term of the bulk action reads